-Why is there a monster in a boy’s arms?
-(Did someone hand this boy a monster?)
+Why is there a monster in a boy’s arms (above)?
+Did someone hand this boy a monster?
 Why is the monster purple?
-(Are the forests of his home purple and pink, and, with purple fur, he blends in there?)
+Are the forests of his home purple and pink, and, with purple fur, he blends in there?

-And what about this scene!
+And what about this scene, below!
 Why is there a spaceship?
-(Did the monster arrive by spaceship to the boy’s planet, or did the boy arrive to the monster’s planet by spaceship?)
+Did the monster arrive by spaceship to the boy’s planet, or did the boy arrive to the monster’s planet?

 Why don’t the monster and the boy live together?
-(Is the boy trying to keep the monster a secret from his family and friends?)
+(Is the boy trying to keep his furry companion a secret from his family and friends?